ShiyuFan0820/Cheapest-Flight-Ticket-Finder/README.md

-# Cheapest-Flight-Ticket-Finder (Updating)
+# Cheapest-Flight-Ticket-Finder

-This project aims to use related API to find the cheapest flight ticket from one location to another from tomorrow of current date to 3 months later, and format the result in a Spreadsheet.
+This project aims to use related API to find the cheapest flight ticket from one location to another from tomorrow of the current date to 3 months later, and format the result in a Spreadsheet.

 ## Example